 It is important to note the distinction here.
-Clearly, if the marriage was valid the Wife would have access to the financial remedies flowing from divorce.
-Likewise, if the marriage was “void”, the Wife would still be able to bring her claim for financial relief.
-However, if the marriage was treated as a “non-marriage,” a term rejected by the judge as being “negative [and] potentially insulting” the Wife would have no claim to financial provision from the Husband, save for any claim arising out of trust law/Schedule 1 Children Act 1989 proceedings, being a wholly unsatisfactory outcome in a long “marriage” in respect of which there were 4 children.
+Clearly, if the marriage was valid, the wife would have access to the financial remedies flowing from divorce.
+Likewise, if the marriage was “void”, the wife would still be able to bring her claim for financial relief.
+However, if the marriage was treated as a “non-marriage” — a term rejected by the judge as being “negative [and] potentially insulting” — the wife would have no claim to financial provision from the husband, save for any claim arising out of trust law/Schedule 1 Children Act 1989 proceedings, being a wholly unsatisfactory outcome in a long “marriage” in respect of which there were four children.

 The judge undertook a detailed and complex review of historic and more recent statute and case law, in particular addressing whether any of the parties’ rights pursuant to EHCR were engaged and should impact the decision.

 In specific circumstances, a presumption of marriage can arise, sometimes arising from the parties’ cohabitation, their having established the reputation of being ‘married’; or arising from a ceremony (which has been defective in the sense of not complying with the detail required to fulfil a valid marriage ceremony) and subsequent cohabitation following the ceremony.

 However, because all parties acknowledged that they knew that the Nikah was a religious ceremony only, noncompliant with the civil requirements of a marriage ceremony, the judge concluded that there could be no presumption of marriage.

 As such, it is clear that entering into a Sharia ceremony alone will not create a marriage from which a divorce, and financial remedies, will flow.
 Unfortunately, some parts of the press have inaccurately reported the case, suggesting the opposite.